 Non-time variant assumptions are made, e.g. both victim services and interfering services are static.
 Therefore the percentage of time assumed for ITU-R P.452-17 is the percentage of time linked to the protection criteria of the victim service FSS ES.

-The long term protection criterion used is I/NLT = -10.5 dB with a time percentage of pt = 20%.
+The long-term protection criterion used is I/NLT = -10.5 dB with a time percentage of pt = 20%.

-The short term protection criterion used is I/NST= -1.3 dB with a time percentage of pt = 0.005%.
+The short-term protection criterion used is I/NST= -1.3 dB with a time percentage of pt = 0.005%.

 The maximum allowed interference level Imax in the FSS receiver is calculated based on the receiver noise temperature (see Table 1).